Mold & Moisture Behind/On Baseboards & Trim

 If you visibly see mold in your property, you should assume that it is harmful and contact the number on our website to reach a pro who can help remove it for you.
 The longer you wait, the more likely you are to see damages to your health and property.

 On the other hand, even if there is no visible mold in your property, it is still possible for there to be mold present, and for you to experience health effects from it.
 That being said, if you suspect that you have mold in your property, but you don’t know for sure, you should get it tested.

-How Professionals Remediate Mold
+How Professionals Treat/Get Rid of Mold Behind Baseboards

 There are various steps professionals take to remediate mold.
 Here are a few of the best practices: